leodlca/frogger-clone/README.md

 a life.

-The main objective is to get to the river as many times as you can, if you die, don't worry, your record will be kept.
+The main objective is to get to the river as many times as you can, if you die, don't worry, your record will be kept as long as you don't leave/refresh the page.

-**But beware, if you refresh the page, quit, or anything like it, your score will be lost (that's temporary, I'm planning to add a feature to keep track of the scores permanently).**

 ## How to setup